Docker Images🔗

 directory and uploads arriving files to the docspell server.
 This

-requires the value from the integration-endpoint
+requires the value from the integration-endpoint setting to be

 allowed to upload files.
 It also requires you to explicitely enable